Paint Problem Solver

 If color is close enough to blend:

-• blend color into adjacent panels.
+- Prepare adjacent panel(s) for blending, then blend color into adjacent panels.

 If color must be tinted:

-• tint the color for a blendable match,
+- Tint the color for a blendable match.

-• respray the repair, blending into the adjacent panel(s).
+- Respray the repair, blending into the adjacent panel(s).

 Prevention

-• Check alternate color selector for variances.
-Choose the alternate that provides a blendable match.
+- Check alternate color selector for variances.

-• Thin/reduce according to label direction.
+- Thin/reduce according to label directions.

-• All color must be sprayed out for an accurate evaluation.
-Basecoats must have clearcoat applied.
-Check color from all angles, face (90 degrees) and side tone (20-60 degrees).
+- Basecoats must have clearcoat applied.
+Check color from all angles, face (90°) and side tone (20–60°).

 Cause

-• Refinishing over a previously crazed/cracked surface.
+- Refinishing over a previously crazed/cracked surface.

-• Insufficient flash time between coats and/or force drying undercoats using air from the spray gun.
+- Insufficient flash time between coats and/or force drying undercoats using air from the spray gun.

-• Mixing incorrectly or using too much hardener.
+- Mixing incorrectly or using too much hardener.

-• Paint ingredients not thoroughly stirred or agitated.
+- Paint ingredients not thoroughly stirred or agitated.

-• Breakdown of finish due to prolonged exposure to sunlight, moisture, and extreme temperature changes.
+- Breakdown of finish due to prolonged exposure to sunlight, moisture, and extreme temperature changes.

-• Using generic reducers and/or hardeners.
+- Using generic reducers and/or hardeners.

 Repair